smblott-github/chromi/README.md

 ### The WebSocket Server

 The websocket server is just a simple echo server.
-It accepts connections, by default on `localhost` port `7441`.
-It forwards each message it receives to *all* clients (including to the original sender).
+It accepts connections on `localhost` port `7441`.
+It then forwards each message it receives to *all* clients (including to the original sender).

 ### The Chrome Extension